Find a Fentanyl addiction treatment and rehab program that matches your recovery goals.

 What is Fentanyl?

 Fentanyl is a synthetic opioid, meaning that it is created in a lab and functions similarly to other opiates like heroin and Percocet.
-In some cases, fentanyl is prescribed to patients in hospice or who suffer from severe, debilitating conditions which cause chronic pain.
+In some cases, fentanyl is prescribed to patients in hospice or who suffer from severe, debilitating conditions that cause chronic pain.
 Medically, fentanyl is rarely used, except for in the most extreme cases.
 Unfortunately, fentanyl has found its way into the black market.
-Since it is cheaply and easily synthesized, drug traffickers and dealers use it to “cut” their products.
-For example, because fentanyl is cheaper and stronger, many dealers sell it as heroin.
+Since it is cheap and easy to synthesize, drug traffickers and dealers use it to “cut” their products.
+For example, because fentanyl is more affordable and more durable, many dealers sell it as heroin.

 Even long-time users are likely unaccustomed to the effects of fentanyl and can overdose on minimal amounts, especially when they are not aware that their drugs contain fentanyl.
 Fentanyl has shown up in tests of cocaine, heroin, and even counterfeit prescription pills all around the country, and unfortunately, users are often unaware of this added danger.

 Fentanyl Addiction Treatment Programs at Lighthouse Recovery Institute

 Fentanyl Inpatient Treatment

 After completing medical detox, patients seeking treatment for fentanyl addiction enroll in inpatient drug rehab.
 This level of care offers structured therapy and support during the early stages of recovery.